nsidc/earthaccess/docs/user_guide/authenticate.md

     export EARTHDATA_USERNAME="username"
     export EARTHDATA_PASSWORD="password"
     ```
-    If you want to set these environmental variables permanently, add these two lines to your `.profile` file.
+    If you want to set these environmental variables permanently, add these two lines to the appropriate configuration files for your operating system.

 === "Linux"